vtex/toolbelt/README.md

   ```
 </details>

-# Second step: login on your VTEX account
+# Second step: log into your VTEX account

 Start by using `vtex login` to receive your credentials and be able
 to access other features.
 Simply type this command and follow the instructions.